demidko/vcpkg-utility/README.md

 ### Utility source code conventions?

 * The entry point must be located in the `Main.cpp` file for correct build script work.
-* To initialize resources, we using [modern parameter passing by value] (https://habr.com/ru/post/460955/), rather than a constant link.
+* To initialize resources, we using [modern parameter passing by value](https://habr.com/ru/post/460955/), rather than a constant link.
 * Only the result of the compilation of `* .cpp` files in the` src` folder is included in the release assembly.
 * The `src` folder contains the` *.cpp` and `*.h` project files together.